Jade Snow Wong: Early life

-Wong was born on January 21,1922 and raised in San Francisco; she was the fifth daughter of an immigrant family which grew to have nine children.
+Wong was born on January 21, 1922, and raised in San Francisco; she was the fifth daughter of an immigrant family from Guangdong, China, which grew to have nine children.
 She was raised with the traditional beliefs and customs of Chinese culture which her family and her elders imposed upon her.

 Wong first attended San Francisco Junior College, and later Mills College, where she majored in economics and sociology in the hopes of becoming a social worker in Chinatown.
 Wong graduated from Mills College in 1942 with a Phi Beta Kappa key.
 While at Mills, she discovered a talent for ceramics in a summer course and joined a Ceramics Guild associated with the college.
 Wong also worked as a secretary during World War II.

 Artistic work

 Wong's career in pottery took off after she convinced a merchant on Grant Avenue in Chinatown, San Francisco, to allow her to put her workshop in his store window.
 Artist Win Ng (1936–1991) had studied under Wong when he was a teenager.

 Her ceramics were later displayed in art museums across the United States, including a 2002 exhibition at the Chinese Historical Society of America.
 They were also displayed at the M. H. de Young Memorial Museum in San Francisco, the San Francisco Museum of Modern Art, Art Institute of Chicago (a one-woman show), the Museum of Modern Art in New York City, the Smithsonian American Art Museum in Washington, D.C., and the Cincinnati Art Museum, as well as shows in Omaha, Nebraska, and Portland, Oregon.

 In addition to these shows across the United States, Wong's ceramics have also been placed in the permanent collections of New York’s Metropolitan Museum of Art, the Detroit Institute of Arts, the Oakland Museum of California, the Joslyn Art Museum, and the International Ceramic Museum in Italy.